This Old Testament book of Judges is one depressing book.

 Truth is, we are never guaranteed an easy life, and just like those Israelites, we can find ourselves complaining and taking things into our own hands when life gets difficult and things don’t go the way we’d like.

-From the beginning of time until now– from Genesis to 2013, we see these two reactions to difficulties–people turn to God or turn away.
+From the beginning of time until now– from Genesis and every day until today, we see these two reactions to a difficulty–people either turn to God or turn away.

 That’s the part we tend to forget… this life is not the end.
 It’s only the beginning of our journey.
 Much of what we do here is temporal and will fade away.

 “I know that all God does will last forever; there is no adding to it or taking from it.

 God works so that people will be in awe of Him.”

 Sometimes I find myself thinking, “does this really matter?”
 And, “In light of eternity, is this really worth getting stressed out about?”